hackerbyhobby/pandas-challenge-1/README.md

 whole_data_analysis.ipynb
 ```

-Run each part of the code in the notebook to explore the data
+Run each part of the code in the notebook to explore the data.
+Note that some of the code is redundant to make it easier to re-run some sections without having to run the previous section.

 ## Contributing